rewasa/codebuff/authentication_and_billing.knowledge.md

 ### 2. Database Integration (PostgreSQL)

-- Set up a PostgreSQL database on the server
+- Set up a PostgreSQL database on Google Cloud SQL
+- Database name: manicode
+- Host: [Your Cloud SQL instance IP]
+- Port: 5432
+- User: [Your database user]
+- Password: [Your database password]
 - Create tables for user information, referrals, and usage data
-- Implement database connection and query functions in the backend
+- Implement database connection and query functions in the backend (see backend/src/db.ts)

 ### 3. OAuth Integration (Google and GitHub)